-Unlike the usual Newton number (see \cite[Example 2.5, p.353]{GKZ94}) they are non-negative for arbitrary cones and convenient polytopes in it.
+Unlike the usual Newton number (see \cite[Example 2.5 on p.353]{GKZ94}) our Newton numbers are non-negative for arbitrary cones and convenient polytopes in it.
 Both $\ell$- and $e$-Newton numbers coincide with the usual Newton number in the case of convenient polytopes in $\R^n_{\ge 0}$.
 Consider a convenient polytope in $P \subset \R^n_{\ge 0}$ and a generic polynomial $f$ with Newton polytope $P$.
-Then the number of critical points of $f$ in $\C^n$ provides the calculation (similar to \cite[Section 4]{Oka79}) of the $e$-Newton number, and counting the middle homology groups of $\{f = 0\}$ corresponds to the $\ell$-Newton number since the $\ell$-Newton number is consistent with the Stapledon's formula for monodromy from \cite{Stap17} (see Example \ref{Stap_mon_ex}).
+Then the number of critical points of $f$ in $\C^n$ provides the calculation (similar to \cite[Section 4]{Oka79} in the local case) of the $e$-Newton number, and counting the middle homology groups of $\{f = 0\}$ corresponds to the $\ell$-Newton number since the $\ell$-Newton number is consistent with the Stapledon's formula for monodromy from \cite{Stap17} (see Example \ref{Stap_mon_ex}).

 \begin{remark} In all reasonable problems we know where the usual Newton number appears, it is natural to interpret it (depending on the context) as either the $\ell$- or $e$-Newton number. \end{remark}